userkaushal/userkaushal/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [kaushamahida@gmail.com](mailto:kaushamahida@gmail.com)
 * 🧠  I'm learning React.js
-* 🤝  I'm open to collaborating on Web Development
+* 🤝  I'm open to collaborating on Full-stack Web Development Projects

 ### Skills